jimmyli123/choose-your-hotel/readme.txt

+Update 6/30/2021:
+Still can't figure it out.
+However, I believe it has to do with the data I am sending to the http.
+Currently sending Nodelist which might be the issue.

 Update 6/29/2021:
 No progress, still trying to figure out how to send data from main.js to my /compare get request.